A new method for estimation and model selection: $\rho$-estimation: Introduction

 An additional attractive feature of $\rho$-estimators in density estimation lies in the fact that when $n$ is large enough, they recover the usual MLE at least when the model is parametric, regular enough and contains the true density to estimate.
 Some simulations developed by Sart show that this occurs even for moderate values of $n$.
 Another connection with the MLE lies in the fact that the risk bounds obtained for the MLE under bracketing entropy assumptions are still valid (up to possible numerical constants) for bounding the risks of $\rho$-estimators.

 In the regression framework, our procedure improves upon the classical least squares from numerous aspects.
 First of all, we can deal with errors bearing no finite moments of any order such as the Cauchy distribution while the least squares approach cannot.
-Besides, we can handle various types of errors possibly leading to faster rates of estimation of the parameters than the parametric ones reached by the least squares.
+Besides, we can handle various types of errors possibly leading to faster rates of estimation of the parameters than the ones reached by the least squares.
+Even in the case of the simple linear regression, our method may estimate at a much faster rate than the least squares, when the errors are uniformly distributed on $[-1,1]$ for instance.
 Finally, our procedure guarantees robustness properties for the resulting estimator that the use of least squares does not.
-More generally, apart from T-estimators which require to know a bound on the supremum norm of the regression function (in order to ensure that the metric dimension of the parameter set is finite), which is a rather restrictive assumption for regression models, we are not aware of any other statistical procedure that leads to a rate-optimal estimator (up to a possible logarithmic factor) when the distribution of the errors is only assumed to belong to a large family of possible ones, including the Gaussian, Cauchy, uniform, etc. Even in the case of the simple linear regression, our method may estimate at a much faster rate than the least squares, when the errors are uniformly distributed on $[-1,1]$ for instance.

-Moreover, although initially built to handle complicated situations of regression with fixed design, our procedure also allows to deal with various random design problems, including non-linear ones, which, to our knowledge, have never been considered earlier in the literature from a theoretical point of view.